SystemsCyber/meta-uthp/recipes-devtools/uthp-tests/files/uthp-tests/README.md

 ```bash
 ssh uthp@192.168.7.2
 ```
 > Password: 'UTHP-R1-XXXX' (where 'XXXX' is the last 4 digits of the UTHP serial number).

-This will be changed after tests are run.
+*THIS PASSWORD IS TEMPORARY AND SHOULD BE
+CHANGED IMMEDIATELY AFTER LOGGING IN.*

 ### 3. Run the tests